 Creamy, smooth nearly ganache like in consistency, brown butter chocolate cream pie.
 This filling is made like a chocolate custard but has the added depth of flavor from dark chocolate and butter that has been browned.

-Inspired by this tiny no-bake chocolate custard recipe, but really absolutely wholly different.
+Inspired by this tiny no-bake chocolate custard recipe, but really completely different.
 We share a similarity in parts of the method and parts of the equation but this deeply chocolatey monster of a chocolate cream pie is really my own mania.

 Sometimes when I stumble upon a recipe I carefully look at the ingredients and method and ask, what could I do differently to make it even better?
 Often the first answer is, brown the butter – add that nutty taste that complicates any flavor profile by tenfold.
 But also, I dislike half-hearted attempts at chocolate so out goes the semi-sweet.
 To further deepen and complicate a flavor palate I’ll add something tart or tangy where I can.